Steve0929/SomeBitBot/README.md

 # SomeBitBot
 A twitter Bot using node.js and the Twit package.
-It uses OpenAQ API for posting each hour a tweet providing information about the air quality in Bogota city.
+It uses Waqi API for posting each hour a tweet providing information about the air quality in Bogota city.
 It makes use of the Aylien Text Analysis API to express an opinion based on the text of a tweet.
 You can mention @SomeBitBot on your tweet and it will give an opinion: Positive, neutral or negative.